-Import Of Configuration files
+[Import of Configuration files]

-Determines wheter or not the user will be able to import configuration files from the "Workspace" menu.
+Determines whether or not the user will be able to import configuration files from the <Workspace> menu.

-The VIGO Window function can be selected to be one of the following:
+The [VIGO Window] function can be selected to be one of the following:

-- Minimized: The VIGO window can not be opened, only shown minimized on the task bar. - MIB View: Only the MIB View tab is visible. - +View Workspace: Means that both the MIB View tab and the Workspace tab are active. - +Select Workspace: allows in addition, that different workspaces can be selected. - + Edit Workspace and drivers parameters: Allows in addition, that the workspace and driver parameters can be edited. - + MIB Edit: Allows the user to edit the MIB, together with all other functions.
+- "Minimized": The [VIGO window] cannot be opened; only shown minimized on the task bar. - "MIB View": Only the [MIB View] tab is visible. - "+View Workspace": Means that both the [MIB View] tab and the [Workspace] tab are active. - "+Select Workspace": allows in addition, that different workspaces can be selected. - "+ Edit Workspace": Allows in addition, that the workspace and driver parameters can be edited. - "+ MIB Edit (+ edit drivers parameters)": Allows the user to edit the MIB, together with all other functions.

-Default write access for projects
+[Default write access for projects]